Cultural warning

 South West Native Title Settlement

-The Noongar peoples’ strong relationship to the Noongar lands (Noongar boodja) is reflected through the many components of the Settlement package, including the creation of a future Noongar Land Estate and the recognition of the Noongar people as the Traditional Owners of the south west region.
+The Noongar peoples’ strong relationship to their boodja (Noongar land) is reflected through the many components of the Settlement package, including the creation of the Noongar Land Estate and the recognition, in statute, of the Noongar peoples as the Traditional Owners of the south west region.

 Elements of the Settlement package